Development

 sudo apt-get install qemu-user-static debootstrap systemd-container &&

-sudo debootstrap --arch=armhf stretch $DIR http://deb.debian.org/debian &&
+sudo debootstrap --arch=armhf stretch $DIR http://archive.debian.org/debian &&

 echo "strech_cross" | sudo tee $DIR/etc/debian_chroot &&